HIPAA Compliance for Mobile Apps

-If your business processes PHI as a covered entity or a business associate, you will find that it is subject to HIPAA regulations.
-If your company offers services directly to the customer that are unrelated to their healthcare provider or insurance, it is unlikely to be covered by HIPAA.
+If your business processes PHI as a covered entity or a business associate, you are subject to HIPAA regulations.
+If your company offers services directly to customers that are unrelated to their healthcare provider or insurance, it is unlikely to be covered by HIPAA.

 Because of this, apps like MyFitnessPal are exempt from the regulations, because they don’t process PHI, nor do they conduct their business through healthcare providers.
 Conversely, an app from your health plan that stores your healthcare records would be regulated under HIPAA.
-Similarly, email, chat, texting, and video conferencing apps that may be used by healthcare providers would also need to be HIPAA compliant.
+Similarly, email, chat, texting, and video conferencing apps that may be used by healthcare providers to communicate with their patients would also need to be HIPAA-compliant.

 From the app design stage forward, you should limit the use and sharing of PHI in your App to the minimum that is necessary to complete the task.
 If your data is processed by any outside entities, you will also need to sign a business associate agreement (BAA) with them to ensure that they are complying with the regulations as well.